 Just like humans, some dogs have a bit more attitude than others.
 While some dogs will cower and turn away from any kind of punishment, some pups will challenge the authority being thrown their way!
-By throwing their paw at our leg in times of punishment, some pups aren’t asking for forgiveness.
+By throwing their paw at our legs in times of punishment, some pups aren’t asking for forgiveness.
 When paw throwing is associated with a playful bark, these furry friends are showing their very own version of sass!

 Think of this as an angsty teenager who is talking back to their parents.
-Our pets love us, but sometimes, they can offer attitude when being scolded.
+Our pets love us, but sometimes, they can offer an attitude when being scolded.